jacobdang207/comp423-course-notes/docs/tutorials/go-setup.md

 ```
 This program does a couple of things:

 1. Packages the file into the `main` package.
-The `main` package is the package that the program is executed through.
+The `main` package is the package that Go programs are executed through.
 The `main()` function executes when the `main` package is run.
 2. Imports the `fmt` package, which contains functions for formatting text and printing.
 3. Calls the `main()` function and prints out a message to the console.